pavoltravnik/maxims-of-law/maxims-of-law.md

 Plus valet unus oculatus testis, quam auriti de cem.
 One eye witness is better than ten ear ones.
 4 Inst.
 279.

-Paen ad paucos, metus ad omnes perveniat.
+Paena ad paucos, metus ad omnes perveniat.
 A punishment inflicted on a few, causes a dread to all.
 22 Vin.
 Ab.
 550.

-Paen non potest, culpa perennis erit.
+Paena non potest, culpa perennis erit.
 Punishment may have an end, crime is perpetual.
 21 Vin.
 Ab.
 271.

-Paen ad paucos, metus ad omnes.
+Paena ad paucos, metus ad omnes.
 Punishment to few, dread or fear to all.

 Paenae potius molliendae quam exasperendae sunt.
 Punishments should rather be softened than aggravated.
 3 Co.
 Inst.
 220.